 The key to a good night's sleep is to stay warm without overheating.
-This can be tricky, however, if you're someone who perspires a lot at night.
-The best comforters for hot sleepers need a few of the following qualities to prevent you from waking up in a puddle of sweat:
+This can be tricky, however, if you're someone who tends to overheat at night.
+The best comforters for hot sleepers combine breathable, moisture-wicking material and a lightweight design to prevent you from waking up in a puddle of sweat.
+Here’s what to look for when shopping around:

 - Breathable material: The material itself should be breathable with a looser weave to provide some ventilation.
-Cotton is one of the best options for this, though in some scenarios, polyester can also be made into a breathable comforter.
+Natural fibers like cotton and bamboo are great for this, though polyester can also make for a breathable comforter depending on the construction.

 - Lightweight design: If you tend to get hot when you sleep you obviously don't want a thick, bulky blanket.
 Thinner designs with less filling will feel better — especially if you're set on going with a down comforter (in which case, look for one with a fill power of around 500 to 600).